The story of Drakan

 Details of the bonding process etc.

 When a dragon wishes to bond for the first time, a soul crystal is formed using a magic artefact known as the Dragonstone and it is subsequently used to bond the dragon with a human.
 The crystal is usually left in the Dragon’s lair or carried with the dragon around its neck.
 The human then lives for as long as the dragon lives benefiting from ageing at its rate.
-Upon death of the dragon, the human becomes a soul shadow and the soul crystal that was originally used to bond the human to the dragon must be then used to relieve the human and send the soul to where it belongs.
+Upon death of the dragon, the human becomes a soul shadow and the soul crystal that was originally used to bond the human to the dragon must be then be placed on the human’s earthly remains to relieve the soul shadow and send it on to the etheral plane.
 The soul crystal then dematerializes and is gone forever.
-Also when the dragon is killed, a crystal is formed containing its magic powers like an unbonded dragon.

-If the human is killed, the dragons body dies but it soon dematerializes and reappears in its lair encased in stone.
-Where the dragon died a soul crystal is formed exactly like the one in its lair.
-This crystal is a replacement for the one in its lair, which dissolves after a while.
-The soul crystal is usually put somewhere safe so it can be used to awaken the dragon again later.
+IIt is not known exactly what happens if the human is killed first; lore would suggest the dragon does not die but becomes severely weakened and often returns to it’s lair to rest or choose to be encased in stone for eternal sleep.
+For the game, the dragons body simply dies and it’s assumed it soon dematerializes and reappears in its lair encased in stone.
+As for the soul crystal this is usually put somewhere safe (often in the tomb of it’s rider) so it could be used to awaken the dragon again later.
 If the dragon is awakened from eternal sleep, it has two choices; it can either live the rest of its life as unbonded (like Werokh) or re bond with another human.
 The process is then repeated; there is no limit to how many times a dragon can bond.
 When old age is reached for a bonded pair, they die together and the human doesn’t become a soul shadow as he/she theoretically dies of old age.